 The Alberta Research and Innovation Advisory Committee (ARIAC) works with key innovation support agencies, publicly funded post-secondary institutions, industry and government to advance research and innovation in the province and make Alberta more competitive in the global economy.

-The Committee provides strategic advice and recommendations to the Government of Alberta through the Minister of Economic Development and Trade on matters such as:
+The Committee provides strategic advice and recommendations to the Government of Alberta through the Minister of Jobs, Economy and Northern Development on matters such as:

 - identifying leading research areas and innovation policies that will support the diversification of Alberta's economy